Kinto/kinto/cliquet_docs/ecosystem.rst

 .. code-block:: ini

     # myproject.ini
-    cliquet.logging_renderer = cliquet_fluent.FluentRenderer
+    kinto.logging_renderer = cliquet_fluent.FluentRenderer

-This is the simplest way to extend *Cliquet*, but will be limited to its existing components (cache, storage, log renderer, ...).
+This is the simplest way to extend *Kinto-Core*, but will be limited to its existing components (cache, storage, log renderer, ...).

 In order to add extra features, including external packages is the way to go!